HSE still facing IT system difficulties 20 days after cyberattack

 Nurses on duty at Temple Street hospital in Dublin.
 File Photograph: Eric Luke

-Members of the public have been urged not to attend previously scheduled outpatient appointments at the country’s children’s hospitals unless they have been directly contacted to confirm.
+People have been urged not to attend scheduled outpatient appointments at children’s hospitals unless they have been contacted to confirm.

-Ms Hardiman outlined the difficulties that the country’s children’s hospitals continue to face 20 days after the cyberattack on the HSE’s IT system.
-There were 250 IT systems involved, at least 80 per cent of which were infected.
+Ms Hardiman outlined the difficulties the country’s children’s hospitals continue to face 20 days after the cyberattack on the HSE’s IT system.
+There were 250 IT systems involved, at least 80 per cent were infected.

 The IT teams are small and had been working “non stop” for the past 20 days with assistance from HSE tech staff and members of the Defence Forces.

-Emergency departments remained open for emergencies, she said, but if possible people should use their GP or pharmacy or health centre.
+Emergency departments remained open for emergencies, Ms Hardiman said, but if possible people should use their GP or pharmacy or health centre, she added.

-The hospitals all remained very busy, added Ms Hardiman.
-For the past 20 days they had been keeping patient records on paper and all that data now had to be inputted which was going to take a few weeks.
+The hospitals all remained very busy, Ms Hardiman said.
+For the past 20 days they had been keeping patient records on paper, and all that data now had to be inputted – which was going to take a few weeks.

 In the meantime, she encouraged the public to look up the Children’s Health Ireland website and to follow the social media accounts for updates.